-Guests are met and welcomed on arrival at O R Tambo International Airport and are assisted in transferring to a charter flight bound for the Sabi Sand Private Game Reserve.
+Guests are met and welcomed on arrival at O R Tambo International Airport and are assisted in transferring to a charter flight bound for the Sabi Sand Private Game Reserve - the first wilderness area of the 12 Day Three Countries Safari.
 The reserve is named after two principal rivers which flow through it - the Sabie and the Sand - and covers an area of approximately 65 000 hectares of pristine African wilderness.
 The reserve is part of the Greater Kruger National Park and is home to most of South Africa's finest safari lodges.
 The late afternoon is devoted to a first game drive in search of Africa's legendary Big Five.
 In this unique wilderness region, there are many other mammal and bird species which grace the African savanna and give meaning to the words ‘Spirit of Africa’.

 Early morning and late afternoon game drives, in the company of an experienced ranger and tracker, fill a day of wonder as the rhythms of the wilderness and the laws that govern life in this diverse ecosystem come alive.
 A sighting of a member of the legendary Big Five, regarded amongst the most majestic and awe-inspiring of mammals, would most certainly be a highlight.
 In addition to lion, elephant, rhinoceros, buffalo and leopard, the reserve is blessed with a rich diversity of antelope and other mammal species.
 The day ends with a night drive conducted by a professional game ranger.
 Night drives are a highlight of your bush experience and offer opportunities to see nocturnal animals not often seen during the daylight hours.